Religious Studies (RLGN)

 RLGN 242.
 World Christianity.
 3 Units.

 This course introduces students to the academic discipline of World Christianity, with a focus on diversity and plurality within the Christian tradition as a world religion.
 Students will explore the global perspectives of Christianity, in recognition of the fact that more than two-thirds of the world's Christian population today are from the Majority or Two Thirds World, the so-called Global South.
 Students will also consider the challenges posed by, as well as the possibilities offered by the increasing diversity and plurality within the Christian tradition, as they examine the wider social, cultural, ethical, economic, and political dimensions of Christianity, and themes of community-making, identity constructions, and social movements in regions beyond Europe and North America, through both historical and contemporary perspectives.
 Students will also investigate the impact and implications of missionary expansion, religious reception, colonialism and imperialism, globalization, transnational migration, postcolonialism, and multiple belonging on the transformation of Christianity from a Eurocentric religious tradition to a truly global world religion.
 Counts as a Communication Intensive course.
 Counts as a Human Diversity & Commonality course.
 Counts as a Understanding Global Perspectives course.
+Prereq: Academic Inquiry Seminar (AIQS) or SAGES First Seminar.

 India, where over-the-top, melodramatic films dominate, produces more than 1,000 films a year.
 With lavish action sequences punctuated by periodic songs in picturesque locales, these films, popularly referred to as Bollywood, traditionally have been known for depicting imaginary worlds, very far from reality.
-Among these are movies that are deeply immersed in issues of religion, religious conflict, caste, and social injustice.
-These issues range from ones concerning purity and the class system and Hindu-Muslim conflict, to women's rights and human trafficking.
+Among these are movies that are deeply immersed in issues of religion, religious conflict, caste, and social injustice and that connect with gender and sexuality, and sexual orientation.
 This class will be looking at a number of Bollywood films with focal points of matters pertaining to social justice.
 Students will learn about the foundations of these inequalities and intolerances so that they can more completely understand the themes addressed in the movies.
 The class will thus focus on the religion(s) of cultures outside the United States.
 It will address in a substantive way ethnic, gender, sexual, religious, or other cultural practices outside the United States, so as to provide students with fresh perspectives on their own cultural assumptions, traditions, and experiences.
-Offered as ETHS 243 and RLGN 243.
+Offered as ETHS 243 and RLGN 243 and WGST 243.
 Counts as a CAS Global & Cultural Diversity course.
+Counts as a Communication Intensive course.
+Counts as a Human Diversity & Commonality course.
+Counts as a Understanding Global Perspectives course.

 RLGN 250.
 Responsible AI: Cultivating a Just and Sustainable Socio-technical Future through Data Citizenship.
 3 Units.